 Things to do

-Stay for 3 nights and pay for 2 at Kinondo Kwetu during selected dates in 2018 and 2019.
+Stay for 5 nights and pay for just 4 at Kinondo Kwetu on the Kenyan Coast during selected dates in 2020.
+Terms and conditions apply.
+Subject to availability.
+Please speak to one of our specialists for more information.

 *All offers are subject to availability and terms and conditions.
 Please contact our team for more information.

 Diving and snorkelling have become intrinsically associated with this beautiful coastline.
 With a number of reefs, notably a stunner off Wasini Island (Msambweni), one can marvel in the presence of rays, turtles, huge numbers of fish and octopus.

 Kitesurfing on the Kenyan Coast